Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 genFuel = genFuelN limit
 ```

-This "dividing of fuel" approach is my preferred way to generate recursive
-datastructures, which I've used in `falsify`, `QuickCheck`, `ScalaCheck`,
-`Hypothesis`, etc. because it gives control over the rough "size" of generated
-values.
-In contrast, naïve recursion without a "fuel" parameter generates values
+Generating `Com`{.haskell} values is more tricky, since they are recursive.
+A
+naïve generator that simply calls itself recursively will make `Com`{.haskell}
-of *exponential* size: either blowing up memory (if recursive calls like
+values of *exponential* size: either blowing up memory (if the recursive case
-`App`{.haskell} are likely to be chosen) or being limited to a handful of tiny
+`App`{.haskell} is likely to be chosen) or being limited to a handful of tiny
-values (if recursive calls are unlikely to be chosen).
+values (if the recursive case is unlikely to be chosen).
+To generate a diverse
+spread of values, without risking out-of-memory conditions, we can use the same
+`Fuel`{.haskell} trick as above; this time dividing it up (unevenly) between
+recursive calls.

+This is such a useful approach that I've implemented it for `QuickCheck`,
+`ScalaCheck`, `Hypothesis`, etc. over the years.
+In contrast, `falsify` provides
+it out-of-the-box!
+The `Gen.tree`{.haskell} function generates binary
+`Tree`{.haskell} values of a given size, so we just need to transform those into
+the `Com`{.haskell} values we need:

 ```{.haskell pipe="./show Main.hs"}
 -- | Create a Com from a binary Tree (with unit values () at the nodes)